 Dr. Hogler concluded,

-“The foetus and infant have the human right to be protected against harm, and vitamin D supplementation has the same public health priority as vaccinations.”
+“The fetus and infant have the human right to be protected against harm, and vitamin D supplementation has the same public health priority as vaccinations.”

 Dr. Hogler does not discuss the growing evidence that maternal and infantile vitamin D deficiencies may lead to neurodevelopmental disorders such as autism.
 I have always thought that the only way obstetricians and pediatricians will prescribe adequate doses of vitamin D is if they are charged for malpractice from failing to identify and treat vitamin D deficiency.
 If it is established that vitamin D deficiency causes autism, the malpractice attorneys will swarm like sharks to blood.